 The Sixth Man of the Year award is another future bet that is highly speculative; there are not many back-to-back winners of this award in league history.
 Only three players have won the award in consecutive years: Kevin McHale, Lou Williams, and Detlef Schrempf.
 NBA futures bettors understand the likelihood of a player winning consecutive Sixth Man of the Year awards is slim and will bet accordingly.

-Additionally, these futures bettors can notice and acknowledge important trends.
-For instance, guards have won the award in ten of the past 11 seasons.
+Additionally, these futures bettors can notice and acknowledge essential trends.
+For instance, guards have won the award in 11 of the past 12 seasons.
 The only non-guard who won the Sixth Man of the Year award during that stretch was Montrezl Harrell.
 Another important consideration is that centers do not receive this award; Bill Walton and Roy Tarpley were the only ones to win.
 Power forwards not named Kevin McHale have not fared much better.

 NBA Sixth Man of the Year Odds: Conclusion